idrinth-thalui/core/dialogue/places/IdrinthFollowerDialogueCityRavenrockIdle.md

 - A good thing House Redoran protects the city.
 Other Houses are less practical and more caught up in the bad Old Ways.
 - Gifting Solstheim to the Dunmer refugees was a noble gesture from the Jarls at that time.
 The environment here is much better than in Morrowind.
 - Both the Councilor and his second Councilor seem to be capable men.
+- The current Councilor inherited his post from his mother.
+- I heard that Lleril Morvayn financed the restauration of the Bulwark himself, some 70 years ago.
+A good man.
+- Being transferred from the East Empire Company to House Redoran was good for all citizens of Raven Rock, though many Imperials left.
+- The mine is placed on an old Nord burial ground.
+There was a lot of turmoil back then.
+- You can see the Red Mountain from here.
+Beautiful and yet so deadly.